SpandanMozumder/Dice-Game/README.md

-# Dice-Game
+Dice Game
-Dice Game Online - Angela Yu
+HTML, CSS and Javascript used